Junshuo-Lau/HUST_HAR/README.md

 # Human Activity Recognition with State Space Models

 ## Introduction
-This repository provides the official PyTorch implementation of the method described in the paper: "TRIS-HAR: Transmissive Reconfigurable Intelligent Surfaces-assisted Cognitive Wireless Human Activity Recognition Using State Space Models".
+This repository provides the official PyTorch implementation of the method described in the paper: "TF-Mamba: A Lightweight State Space Model for Wi-Fi-based Human Activity Recognition".

 Available at arXiv.